byung-woo/dNR-check-update-enabled-rulesets-performance-after-static-rules-updated/README.md

 # Declarative Net Request: disable individual static rules (Extension to check updateEnabledRulesets performance with disabled rules)

-The extension checks the updateEnabledRulesets() performance by changing the number of disabled rules in a static ruleset.
+The extension checks the updateEnabledRulesets() performance by changing the number of disabled rules in a static ruleset:
-- No disabled rule
-- 10000 disabled rules
-- 20000 disabled rules
-- 30000 disabled rules
-- 40000 disabled rules
+(no disabled rules ~ 5000 disabled rules)

 It checks the method call performance 100 times for each case, and print the average result to the console.error